 During the festive season Basel spares no expense as the city is illuminated by fairy lights and its streets lined with over 100 Christmas trees.
-The famous Freie Strasse becomes one of Europe’s longest displays of decorations creating a truly magical shopping experience.
-While Basel’s incredibly popular market, spread over two squares in the historic old town, is one of the biggest and best in Switzerland.
-Christmas is a Basel experience that’s not to be missed.
+The world famous Freie Strasse becomes one of Europe’s longest displays of christmas decorations over the festive period.
+Basel’s popular Christmas markets, are spread over two squares in the old town, and makes one of the biggest and best in Switzerland.
+Christmas is a Basel experience that’s not to be missed!!!

 3. Paragliding in Lucerne